Documentary Filmmaking – 5 Rules for Success!

 Hurlbut Visuals donated camera packages as well as grip and electric equipment.
 Without Lydia, Shane, and the HV team, none of this would have been possible.
 It’s amazing what some companies are willing to do to make an impact on their communities and the growth of fellow filmmakers.
 For HV, it’s always seemed like second nature.

 On our second day in production, there was an accident and a worker lost his life driving one of the trucks full of grapes.
 This was deeply unfortunate.
-The man who died was very close with the Flores family, so the rest of production was in jeopardy of wrapping early.
-For a low budget production like ours, this would have been detrimental.
+The man who died was very close to the Flores family, so the rest of production was in jeopardy of wrapping early.
+For a low-budget production like ours, this would have been detrimental.

 Luckily, the Flores family insisted on pushing through the tragedy.
 Everyone scheduled for interviews showed up.
 It was obvious how shocked and heartbroken they were.
 We even insisted a few times that we could try and reschedule the interviews, but again, they insisted.
 I cannot stress enough, this is not something typical.
 Anyone else might push the interview or cancel it altogether.
 When you’re thrust into a position with an accident and even death, you’re really at the mercy of your subjects.